 Teleworking took a long time to gain momentum in Japan, but with the pandemic they have also discovered its benefits there.
-Tsutomu Kojima, a Hitachi employee and father of two, worked remotely, but from the family.
-He felt "very lonely", then he started working remotely (from the company) and things changed.
+Tsutomu Kojima, a Hitachi employee and father of two, worked remotely, but from his family.
+He felt "very alone", then he started working remotely (from the company) and things changed.

-It's just one case among many, of course: of course, it was logical that a country with an obsession with inked stamps and faxes would make this change more difficult.
-Before Covid-19, only 9% of the entire Japanese workforce had done telework (in the US 32%, Germany 22%, source Nomura Research Institute).
+It's just one case among many, obviously: of course, it was logical that a country with an obsession for ink stamps and faxes would have found this change more difficult.
+Before Covid-19, only 9% of the entire Japanese workforce had teleworked (in the USA 32%, in Germany 22%, source Nomura Research Institute).
 But something has seriously started to change.

 Telework, a silent revolution

 The rigid corporate culture of the country is dealing with the flexibility needs of the staff (who used to be late and practically lived in the company).
 Tsutomu Kojima, as mentioned, was no exception.
-He lived alone in the accommodation provided by Hitachi near Tokyo, an hour and a half by train (fast) from his family to Nagoya.
+He lived alone in the accommodation provided by Hitachi near Tokyo, an hour and a half by (fast) train from his family in Nagoya.

 He saw his wife and children only twice a month.
-Today, the 44-year-old works exclusively from home and says he is more productive and closer to his teenage daughters.
-"I have more time to help them with their studies.
+Today the 44-year-old works exclusively from home and says he is more productive and closer to his teenage daughters.
+“I have more time to help them with their studies.
 My youngest told me she hopes things stay that way.
-I really felt alone in Tokyo, but has since realized that true balance is not giving up on family."
+I felt really alone in Tokyo, but since then she has understood that the true balance is not to give up on family."

 Old habits